 So how do you publish your content on WordPress?
 What are the formats available to you apart from just plain ol’ text?

 Posts (Posts > Add New)

 The beating heart of your site or most sites anyway.
 At the end of this tutorial when all’s said and done, you’ll be here to populate your site with posts.
-WordPress has a very easy to use posting mechanism and this one of the reasons, it is so popular.
+WordPress has a very easy-to-use posting mechanism, which is one of the reasons it is so popular.

-You have two ways in which you can write your posts: one is the visual editor and the other is HTML editor.
-You can opt to use the visual editor to begin with, but you should know the HTML editor (referred to as text editor) is a very powerful tool to help you create the right formatting for your posts.
-The sooner you are comfortable with the text editor, the better of you will be.
+You have two ways to write your posts: one is the visual editor, and the other is the HTML editor.
+You can opt to use the visual editor, but you should know the HTML editor (referred to as text editor) is a potent tool to help you create the right formatting for your posts.
+The sooner you are comfortable with the text editor, the better you will be.
 You may notice I am using the visual editor and truth be told, once I’ve added all the necessary formatting I prefer the visual editor.

-The visual editor is very much similar to most text editors and permits you to add bold / italic effects to your text, change its font, add bulleted lists and numbered lists, align content differently and add hyperlinks.
-There is also a distraction free writing mode which gives you a fullscreen version of the editor.
+The visual editor is very similar to most text editors and permits you to add bold/italic effects to your text, change its font, add bulleted lists and numbered lists, align content differently and add hyperlinks.
+There is also a distraction-free writing mode which gives you a fullscreen version of the editor.

 Categories (Posts > Categories)

 Categories are a means to divide your content.
-Categories are a big more important when your site publishes content on a number of issues.
-You can add categories from your Post editor or you can access it under Posts > Categories.
+Categories are important when your site publishes content on several issues.
+You can add categories from your Post editor or access it under Posts > Categories.